 Bottom line: no agency in America sets the standards for the term and use of the office of chaplaincy.
 Every institution handles this independently.

-Our class covers some of my answer in depth in a lesson called The Chaplaincy in American Life: Past, Present and Future.
+Our class answers more in depth in the lesson called The Chaplaincy in American Life: Past, Present and Future.

 No you do not.